goradd/gofile/README.md

 will change where the go build system will look for the gofile source:

 `
-replace github.com/spekary/gofile => ../gofile-src // to work with a local version of goradd `
+replace github.com/goradd/gofile => ../gofile-src // to work with a local version of gofile `

 However, this can pose other problems if your build system is copying files out of one of these modules.
 If you use